EvelynPloetz/Deep-LASI/docs/source/documentation.rst

    :align: center
    :name: mapping image detection

-   Mapping image loaded to TRacer
+   Mapping image loaded to *Deep-LASI*

 With the threshold bar, make sure that enough points are circled and detected by the program.
 Then continue opening images from other detectors with the same procedure, as shown on images 6 and 7.